lucasaa482/gitscrolls/scrolls/06-Creative-Chaos.md

 # GitScroll VI: The Creative Chaos of Reality

-_The Chronicles of Tuxophanes and the Art of Dancing with Absurdity_
+_The Chronicles of Tuxilles the Battle-Scarred and the Art of Dancing with Absurdity_

 ---